 This week the Government issued new guidance which impacts your return to your studies in the New Year.
 New tougher restrictions are now in place in many parts of the UK.
 This includes Wolverhampton and Walsall (now in tier 4) and Telford (now in tier 3).
-Information about what this means is available on our local restrictions webpages and the Gov.uk website.
+Information about what this means is available on our dedicated Covid-19 webpages and the Gov.uk website.

 The Government has also reiterated the requirement for all students to be tested for Covid-19 ahead of them returning to campus.
 As previously communicated, we are working with our local authority partners on the testing of students for Covid-19.
-More information can be found in the Student Update: Covid-19 January 2021 Testing, which was sent to all students on 17 December.
+More information can be found in the Covid-19 symptom free testing webpage.

 Michelle Donelan MP, Minister of State for Universities, has met with Vice-Chancellors to outline further details and has written a letter to all students, which you can access here.

 During January, we will ensure that facilities and support continue to be available for students in accommodation and those who need access to study spaces and PCs.

 Phased return to on campus teaching in January 2021 - Updated on 1 January

 All other taught postgraduate programmes will NOT be back on campus before 25 January at the earliest (subject to Government review on the 18 January).

 Most Foundation and Undergraduate programmes do not start until the 25 January.
 Exceptionally, there may be some Nursing and other Health undergraduate programmes which have an earlier start and if so, the start date you were given before Christmas remains in place.
 Students on the Sports programmes that were due to start on campus on 4 January will now not return to campus before 25 January.